moj-analytical-services/user-guidance/source/documentation/apps/static-app.md

 ### Manage Application Users

 To grant access to someone, in the [Control Panel wepapps tab](https://controlpanel.services.analytical-platform.service.justice.gov.uk/webapps) find your App and click "Manage App".
 In the 'App customers' section you can let people view your app by putting one or more email addresses in the text box and clicking "Add customer".

+> [!IMPORTANT]
+> The "Manage Customers" page is only applicable to apps that use the "email" authentication process for login, which is enabled by default.

 ## Accessing the Application